danesjenovdan/parlanode/README.md

 ## Configuration

+For development copy `config/sample.js` to `config/development.js` and change any settings in there.

 When you run this app in production it will try to require `config/production.js`.
 Look at the sample config or symlink one of the existing configs by running `ln -s production.js ./production_si.js`

 ## Deployment